 Entry-Level Master of Science in Nursing (ELM)

-The Entry-Level Master's in Nursing is an accelerated graduate nursing program designed for students who desire to enter the nursing profession and hold a baccalaureate or higher degree in other disciplines.
-Students are admitted into the graduate program in the School of Nursing and complete all prelicensure courses, both theoretical and clinical, in an accelerated format.
-For the first four semesters, students take all prelicensure theory and clinical courses and selected graduate nursing courses, followed by a clinical residency, in preparation for the RN licensure examination.
+The Entry-Level Master of Science in Nursing is an accelerated graduate nursing program designed for students who desire to enter the nursing profession and hold a baccalaureate or higher degree in other disciplines.
+During their first four semesters, admitted students complete all prelicensure courses (theoretical and clinical) in an accelerated format, as well as selected graduate nursing courses, followed by a clinical residency, in preparation for the RN licensure examination.
 Students then continue with courses and preparation leading to a Master of Science in Nursing (MSN).

 This program meets the California Board of Registered Nursing (BRN) requirements for licensure and is available at the Azusa campus and at APU’s regional locations in Monrovia, San Diego, and the Inland Empire (San Bernardino).

-The ELM program prepares nurses to enter professional nursing and subsequently advanced practice roles.
-Students are prepared to take the NCLEX for RN licensure, to apply for a California PHN certificate, and to be eligible to apply for state certification, and may apply for national certification by examination in advanced practice specialties upon successful completion of the required post-licensure classes.
+The ELM program prepares nurses to enter professional nursing and, subsequently, advanced practice roles.
+Students are prepared to take the NCLEX for RN licensure, to apply for a California PHN certificate, and to be eligible to apply for state certification, and may also apply for national certification by examination in advanced practice specialties upon successful completion of the required postlicensure courses.

 University graduate admission and program-specific requirements must be met before an application is complete (see Admission to the University).
 View additional program-specific application requirements.

 International students have a separate application procedure.
 Contact the International Center at +1-626-812-3055 or visit apu.edu/international/.

 At the beginning of clinical coursework, graduate students are required to provide documentation concerning certifications, results of background checks, screening tests, and immunizations.
-Please refer to the Student Handbook and specific program manuals or course syllabi for details.
+Refer to the Student Handbook and specific program manuals or course syllabi for details.